Preparing Your Epi-Dog For The Solar Eclipse

 protecting your eyes from “eclipse blindness” with special American Astronomical Society

-approved eclipse glasses, did you know that the eclipse could have an
+approved eclipse glasses, but did you know that the eclipse could have an

 affect on your Epi-dog (epileptic dog)?